microsoft/TypeScript-New-Handbook/Everyday Types.md

     * Numeric literals
     * Boolean's just an alias for `true` | `false`
     * Combine these with unions for e.g. `"GET" | "POST"`
-    * Why do I have to sometimes write `"foo" as "foo"`
   * null and undefined
     * --strictNullChecks: turn it on
     * Undefined in optional parameters and properties